johnny-moses/Whitebox-Coding-Test/README.md

 I hope this is enough to show that I am a determined, hardworking individual that is willing to learn new technologies, and step outside of my safe zone.

 Thanks again and take care!
-Hope to hear for you again soon!
+Hope to hear from you again soon!